Induction of transition mutations by

 pairs with T, which again

 tautomeric shift in one strand has produced a

-mutation in the complementary strand.
+transition mutation in the complementary strand.

-Note that a tautomeric shift is not
+IMPORTANT: Note that a tautomeric shift is not

 itself a mutation, but a transient change to an

 the other three bases also produce transition mutations.